Easton, Massachusetts: Government

-Easton is represented by Claire Cronin (D) and Carol Doherty (D) in the Massachusetts House of Representatives.
+Easton is represented by Gerald Cassidy (D) and Carol Doherty (D) in the Massachusetts House of Representatives.

-Easton is represented by Walter Timilty (D) and Michael Brady (D) in the Massachusetts Senate.
+Easton is represented by Walter Timilty (D).

 Easton is represented by Elizabeth Warren (D) and Ed Markey (D) in the United States Senate.

 In the United States Congress Easton is represented by Jake Auchincloss (D).

 Local government

 Easton is governed by an elected committee of select board members and a town administrator.
 Easton's "Board of Selectmen" was renamed a Select Board via Town Meeting in 2019.